 Crohn's and Colitis: A Real Disease

-Looking back, I’m not sure how seriously I took the words ulcerative colitis, nor did I have any idea what kind of implications these words would have on my life.
+Looking back, when I was first was diagnosed, I did not take the words ulcerative colitis very seriously, nor did I have any idea what kind of implications these words would have on my life.
 I understood that I had a disease, and I was not in denial, but I always figured that I would be able to handle whatever came along.
 I assumed that no matter how sick I became, as long as I took medication, everything would be fine and I would remain moderately healthy.

 Maybe I had deluded myself, because I had read somewhere that no one can die of ulcerative colitis.
 Technically speaking, people do not actually die of asthma, they die of asphyxiation.
 So, it may be true that you cannot actually die of ulcerative colitis, but you can die from malnutrition, toxic mega colon, and colon cancer, all very possible side effects of ulcerative colitis.
 With this knowledge, I wish I could tell my seventeen year old self, ulcerative colitis should be taken seriously.

 Had you ever heard of ulcerative colitis or Crohn's before being diagnosed?

 My family knows my love of the symptoms book my mom bought at a garage sale.
 I didn't start reading it until I started having symptoms of ulcerative colitis.
 The book has been a standing joke in my family, that I suffer from hypochondria because I often have used that book to help guide me in finding out what's wrong with me.
 Eight surgeries and several hospital visits later, no one really thinks I suffer from this, but it would be something to keep us laughing as I was waiting for a doctor visit.
 Unlike a hypochondriac, I truly do suffer from physical ailments.